 The most important step to reduce risk around contract manufacturing is to involve suppliers in the quality process.
 Some companies are hesitant to give suppliers full access to their Quality Management System (QMS), and that’s totally understandable.
 However, you can give contract manufacturers restricted access to the QMS that will enhance visibility and improve quality outcomes.

-Applications in the QMS that let you extend quality management down the supply chain include:
+Applications in the EQMS that let you extend quality management down the supply chain include:

 - Corrective Actions: Assigning Corrective Actions to suppliers from the QMS lets you quickly respond to quality issues with contract manufacturers.
 It also gives your suppliers critical information within their overall Supplier Rating that helps them stay competitive with you as a vendor.